Chabloz/WsMini/docs/api/WSClientRoom.md

 # WSClientRoom API Documentation

 The `WSClientRoom` class extends [`WSClient`](./WSClient.md) to provide room-based functionality for WebSocket communication.
 It allows clients to create, join, and manage rooms with dedicated messaging and command systems.
+It's better to read the documentation for [`WSClient`](./WSClient.md) first to understand the basic WebSocket client features.

 ## Table of Contents